-Hundreds of New York’s most talented makers will be setting up shop at the free and super-cool Renegade Craft Fair, located at the Brooklyn Expo Center (72 Noble St, Brooklyn) on June 17 and 18.
+Hundreds of New York’s most talented makers will be setting up shop at the free and super-cool Renegade Craft Fair, located at the Metropolitan Pavilion (125 W. 18th St.) on November 18 and 19.
 Better yet, Time Out is giving you the chance to win a prize pack featuring stellar products from the best vendors there.

 If you’re unfamiliar, The Renegade Craft Fair shows off the best independent handmade crafts in a vibrant and contemporary marketplace setting, complete with great food and drinks.
 The craft extravaganza attracts more than 325,000 shoppers in major cities like Chicago, Portland, Los Angeles and London.

 Enter the Time Out Renegade Craft Fair Maker Giveaway for a chance to score goodies for a total retail value of $2,405, which will give your wardrobe and home a much-needed spruce.
 Here’s a sneak peek of the loot you could potentially win from these incredible vendors below!

 RECOMMENDED: Full guide to the Renegade Craft Fair

 Time Out Renegade Craft Fair Maker Giveaway Official Rules